Battrick » Beginners Guide

 First of all, it's probably worth explaining that sledging is a cricketing term for banter on the pitch, and in Battrick, it's what we call our forums.

-The Sledging Rules can be access by the dropdown on the Sledging page.
+The Sledging Rules can be accessed by the dropdown on the Sledging page.

 1. Read the game rules.
 Most of the answers to your questions will be found in the various sections of the rules.